There is good news and there is bad news.

 Because the restyled Chevy is widely regarded as hideously ugly, with a dumpster-looking puss combined with the marketing errata of putting a turbocharged four-cylinder engine under its hood, something as out-of-place in a full-size truck as the Rockettes at the Vatican.

-Another 30 days and it will all be over.
-For what again?
+Another month of this and it will all be over.
+For what, again?

 For one – after Corona Fever dies down – we may see a return of a market-driven rather than mandate-driven car business, for the simple reason that people will demand it because they won’t be able to afford the mandates anymore.

-It is possible we may see cars that don’t “transact” for $35,000 – the average price paid for a new car last year – because the re-set that Corona Fever will trigger will make it economically unfeasible to mandate that cars average 36 MPG – no matter how much it costs us.
+It is possible we may see cars that don’t “transact” for $35,000 – the average price paid for a new car last year – because the re-set that Corona Fever will trigger will make it economically unfeasible to mandate the things which have driven the cost of new cars through the roof, such as having to comply with impact standards that a 2000 model year Class Mercedes would fail today and gas mileage mandates that require every new car built to average at least 35 MPG – no matter how much it costs to achieve that.

 And no matter how little gas costs us.

-Which could also put paid to electric car fever.
-A “business” predicated on paying people to buy cars when gas cost $2.40 or so a gallon becomes Marx Brothers preposterous when gas costs less than $2 per gallon.
+This latter – the record low cost of gas – could also put paid to electric car fever.
+A “business” predicated on paying people to buy cars when gas costs less than $2 per gallon becomes Marx Brothers preposterous.

-We may even see brand-new cars (that aren’t electric cars) that can be bought for less than $10,000 – which cars you can already buy in many parts of the world already and before Corona, because not every country has mandates that effectively require every new car to have at least six and usually eight air bags as well as cost-to-benefit-ratio-ridiculous emissions technology, not for the sake of clean air but for the sake of “compliance” with an out-of-control regulatory apparat.
+We may even see brand-new cars (that aren’t electric cars) that can be bought for less than $10,000 – which cars you can already buy in many parts of the world -because not every country has mandates that effectively require every new car to have at least six and usually eight air bags as well as emissions control mandates divorced from any consideration of costs-vs-benefits.

 Rent-seeking and cronyism may just fall victim to Corona Fever – and those would be deaths worth celebrating.